Gers: Climate

-The annual rain varies from more than 900 mm in the south-west of the department, to less than 700 mm in the North-East (Auch, Condom, Lectoure).
+Annual rainfall varies from more than 900 mm in the south-west of the department, to less than 700 mm in the North-East (Auch, Condom, Lectoure).

-The winters vary, with only occasional freezing temperatures, but the climate remains mild and dry.
-The amount of sunshine is about 1950 hours/years.
+Winters are overall mild, with only occasional freezing temperatures.

-The summers are hot and dry.
-Auch is, together with Toulouse, Nîmes, Carpentras, Ajaccio, Marseille, Toulon and Perpignan, one of the hottest cities in France.
+Summers are hot and dry.
+Together with Toulouse, Nîmes, Carpentras, Ajaccio, Marseille, Toulon and Perpignan, Auch is one of the hottest cities in France.

 Tourism

 According to recent data tourism represents annually: